akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 at 0.

 These neurons are organised in layers.
-We will have 2 neurons in the starting layer, for we have 2 features (Leave size and Shrub height), and 1 neuron in the final layer to predict the class.
+We will have 2 neurons in the input layer, 3 neurons in the hidden layer, and 1 neuron in the final layer to predict the class.Note that only in the hidden layer and the final layer a transformation is computed.
+The input layer contains the values of the input as they are.
-The hidden layer can have any amount of neurons.
-Its up to choose how many.
-For this example we will choose 3 neurons

-Note that only
-from layers 2 and 3 a transformation is computed.
-The input layer contains the values of the input as they are, without midification.
 Every input neuron is connected to every neuron in the hidden layer.
 This means that with 2 input neurons and 3 neurons in the hidden layer we will have (2 x 3 ) 6 weights in between the two.